4dboard/Proxy-yxorP/README.md

 Visit their website to learn more about Gitpod and how the platform's capabilities are always expanding.
 These two topics are discussed on their website.
-Gitpods, on the other hand, are containers managed by Docker and running Ubuntu 20.04 Focal Focal.
+Gitpods, on the other hand, are containers managed by Docker and running Ubuntu 20.04 Focal.
 The software installation process is hindered because the user gitpod is not on the list of users having sudo privileges.
 This raises the procedure's complexity.
 It is not impossible for installation components that need root privileges to alter the Dockerfile associated with a running instance of Docker.
 The optimum place for various activities may be the Dockerfile, the command line, or the code, depending on the circumstances of the situation.
 As Dockerfiles are only configuration files for containers, they do not need to be very complicated for the vast majority of operations.